Thitu Island: Post-PCA decision

 Seven new buildings were constructed on Thitu Island in 2017.

 In 2018, the Philippine Coast Guard constructed 5 lighthouses in the area, and this includes one on Thitu Island.

-In 2018–19, the Philippines started to built a beach ramp, enabling the delivery of construction equipment for to work on the construction, rehabilitation and repairs of the Rancudo Airfield airstrip, soldiers' barracks, conventional and renewable power generators, desalination facilities, lighthouses, sewage disposal system, shelters and storage facilities for civilian fishermen.
+In 2018–19, the Philippines started to build a beach ramp, enabling the delivery of equipment for work on the construction, rehabilitation and repairs of the Rancudo Airfield airstrip, soldiers' barracks, conventional and renewable power generators, desalination facilities, lighthouses, sewage disposal system, shelters and storage facilities for civilian fishermen.

 By May 2020, the beaching ramp was completed and Filipino Naval ship BRP Ivatan landed on the ramp.
 Work on the port and upgrades to the island's airstrip progressed.

 On 9 June 2020, the Philippine Department of National Defense (DND) led the inauguration of a beaching ramp on Thitu Island which was finally completed after three years.
 The facility enabled to bring in more materials and equipment to repair and maintain the airstrip and building of other facilities.
 Also, the Department of Transportation (DOTR) confirmed that the new seaport and sheltered port on Thitu Island is completed and ready to operate by 12 June.
 In June 2020, the Philippines reversed its decision to suspend the Philippines–United States Visiting Forces Agreement, and completed construction of access ramp on Thitu Island, which will enable the Philippines to commence repair to the airbase runway.
 China has been asked by the Philippines to respect the Permanent Court of Arbitration, which rejected China's claims in the South China Sea.

 In August 2020, the Kalayaan municipal government named six sandbars and two reefs associated with Pag-asa Island.

 On 12 June 2021, the National Power Corporation switched on its ₱33 million Kalayaan Diesel Power Plant project that covered the supply, delivery and installation of the 300 kilowatt diesel generating sets, a 13.8-kilovolt (kV) distribution line and fuel oil storage tanks, providing round-the-clock power to the facilities on the island.

+In 2023 the runway was lengthened to 1300 m to accommodate C130 cargo aircraft.
+A permanent Philippine Marine Corps garrison is maintained, and the only jobs other than fishing are governmental.
+Nevertheless, the Philippine government encourages citizens to reside there (the quiet lifestyle is a draw for some).
+Inward flights are routinely warned that they are entering PRC territory and the crews just as routinely respond that it is Filipino territory.
+Fishermen continue to be harassed by PRC ships, and formal diplomatic protests concerning the presence of Chinese ships in Philippine waters are lodged weekly.

 Topography

-Pag-asa Island is a low-lying island with trees, shrubs, and sand bars.
+Thitu Island is a low-lying island with trees, shrubs, and sand bars.
 It is surrounded by coral reefs populated with rusting shipwrecks visible above water.